rpmsoftware/rpm-layout-custom-code/HTML-CSS Examples/Hide Empty Columns/README.md

-Sample Javascript will remove empty rows from a table.
+Sample Javascript will remove empty columns and rows from a table.
 The parameters are detemined by the `class` `field-value`.

 ## Example
 HTML example